Synerty/synerty-peek/docs/deploy_platform/DeployPeekPlatform.rst

 ----

-The platform is now deployed.
+The platform is now deployed, see the admin page next. :ref:`admin_run_synerty_peek`

 .. _configuring_environment_variables: